WELCOME TO SOsef

-SOSEF is a member of the Oregon Interscholastic Ski Racing Association (OISRA), which is the statewide governing body of High School Alpine Ski Racing.
+Southern Oregon Ski Education Foundation (SOSEF) is a member of the Oregon Interscholastic Ski Racing Association (OISRA), which is the statewide governing body of High School Alpine Ski Racing.
 OISRA was organized in 1961 to govern and standardize competition in High School Alpine Ski Racing.
-Welcome to the Southern Oregon League.
-Welcome to Ski Racing.
+We are the Southern Oregon League.
+Welcome.

 League Information